ta-data-bcn/machine-learning-day/README.md

 The idea is to know a little bit better three fields that Machine Learning covers:
 * Neural networks - a specific family of algorithms that we are sure you have heard about them.
 * Natural language processing - the algorithms that try to understand our language.
+* Reinforcement learning - a way to do machine learning by building data while an "agent" is interacting with the environment.
 * Graphs algorithms - a mathematical concept useful to understand social networks.

 Your team will be assigned to one of the topics and you will go through a lesson and a basic project.
 After that, you will present both to your partners so they understand a little bit the theory and how did you put it into practice.